 Oven baked Moroccan spiced chicken is an easy 30 minutes foil baked chicken recipe which takes very little effort to make.
-With just 5 ingredients and 5 steps you’ll soon have this tasty quick healthy meal on the dinner table.
+There's just 5 ingredients and 5 steps to having this quick healthy meal on the dinner table.

 I love recipes like this oven baked Moroccan spiced chicken.

-All you do it take a plain old chicken breast, marinate it in a combination of spices, bake it in a foil parcel and serve.
+All you do is take a plain old chicken breast, marinate it in a combination of spices, bake it in a foil parcel and serve.

 There's little to prep AND there's little washing up!

 Not only is this baked Moroccan spiced chicken a super quick delicious meal, but it's low calorie too.

 It provides you with 77% of your recommended daily value protein requirements.

 This is one of those recipes you'll want to keep at hand for all of the above reasons.

 That's why I just had to share it with you!